CEPLAB200: 6 Month,

 International Student

-The Power Engineering 6-month, 200-Hour Lab is a non-credit, continuing education program designed for individuals who have completed ABSA-certified 4th Class Power Engineering theory (Parts A and B) but still require the six-month steam-time experience necessary for certification.
+The Power Engineering 6-Month, 200-Hour Lab is a continuing education course designed for individuals who have completed ABSA-certified 4th Class Power Engineering theory (Parts A and B) but still require the six months of steam time needed for certification.

-This hands-on course builds practical competency in operating, maintaining, and troubleshooting power plant systems, bridging the gap between classroom theory and industry expectations.
+Through hands-on training, students build practical skills in operating, maintaining, and troubleshooting power plant systems, connecting classroom theory with practical experience.

-Upon completion, students are prepared to challenge the ABSA 4A and 4B certification exams and pursue careers in Alberta’s growing industrial and energy sectors.
+Upon completion, students are prepared to challenge the ABSA 4A and 4B certification exams and continue toward 4th Class Power Engineering certification.

 Note: The 200-hour Power Lab at Keyano is intended for 4th Class steam time only, not 3rd Class.